Olo board: Materials

 Olo boards were primarily made from Redwood, Koa wood, Ulu wood or Wiliwili.
 Olo boards required a strong, hard, durable and very dense type of wood for the use of riding it on larger ocean waves, they also required stronger wood since they were long and heavy which could cause cracks or huge splits if weak types of wood were used.

-A lone Hawaiian surfer wearing the malo at Waikiki beach carries one of the last Alaia surf board.
+A lone Hawaiian surfer wearing the malo at Waikiki beach carries one of the last Alaia surf boards.
 The surfer was Charles Kauha.
 Frank Davey photographed Charles Kauha in 1898 in numerous poses, but none are of Kauha surfing.

 Modern uses

 Today the Olo board is considered as a relic, most authentic pre-20th century olo boards are on display in museums around the world, mostly in Hawaii, the remaining boards are kept as heirlooms and prized possessions.
 Olo boards were expensive to build and required a lot of skill, they required very high quality materials to make.
 Some avid and professional surfers in the present may prefer and use traditional and old types of Hawaiian surfboards that are antiques or those made recently from traditional techniques and materials.
 The olo board is no longer popular, but it is an important part of Hawaiian surfing.